British Bangladeshis: Media

-There are five Bengali channels available on satellite television in Britain.
-These include Channel S, NTV, ATN Bangla, TV One, IQRA Bangla and iON TV.
+There are several Bangladeshi channels available on satellite television in Britain, most prominent of these include Channel S, NTV, and ATN Bangla.
 Bengali newspapers have been increasing within the community, most prominent of these include Potrika, Janomot, Surma News Group and Bangla Post.
 The first international film based on a story about British Bangladeshis was Brick Lane (2007), based on the novel by author Monica Ali, her book is about a woman who moves to London from rural Bangladesh, with her husband, wedded in an arranged marriage.
 The film was critically acclaimed and the novel was an award-winning best seller.
 The film however caused some controversy within the community.
 Other films created in the community are mainly based on the struggles which British Bangladeshis face such as drugs and presenting a culture clash.
-These dramas include, Shopner Desh (2006) – a story related to the culture clashes.
+These dramas include Shopner Desh (2006) – a story related to the culture clashes.
 In 2020, BBC Four released an episode of A Very British History focusing on the history of British Bangladeshis and Bangladeshi emigration to the United Kingdom from the 1960s onwards, hosted by Dr Aminul Hoque.

 Festivals

 Religious Muslim festivals are celebrated by the community each year including Eid al-Adha and Eid ul-Fitr.
 Muslims dress for the occasion in traditionally Bangladeshi style clothing.
 Children are given clothing or money.
 Eid prayers are attended by large numbers of men.
-Relatives, friends, and neighbors visit and exchange food and sweets.
-In the evening, young people will often spend the remaining time socialising with friends.
+Relatives, friends, and neighbours visit and exchange Bengali food and sweets such as Shemai, Handesh, Nunbora, Chotpoti, Pulao, Biryani, etc. In the evening, young people will often spend the remaining time socialising with friends.
 Some, however, will go "cruising" – travelling across cities in expensive hired cars, playing loud music and sometimes waving the Bangladesh flag.
 Sociologists suggest these British Bangladeshi boys and girls have reinterpreted the older, more traditional practice of their faith and culture.
+One of the largest Eid congregations are held by Bengalis in London, in places like the East London Mosque.
 The Eid al-Adha is celebrated after Hajj, to commemorate the prophet Ibrahim's compliance to sacrifice his son Isma'il.
 Traditionally, an animal has to be sacrificed, and its meat distributed among family, friends, and the poor as zakat (charity).
-In the UK, however, people usually purchase the meat from specialized shops.
+In the UK, however, people usually purchase the meat from specialised shops.
 Instead of distributing meat, some donate to mosques, or remit money to Bangladesh for the purchase of cows for sacrifice and distribution there.